 Your Honour on behalf of the solicitors of New South Wales it is privilege to be here this morning to address the Court and congratulate you on your outstanding achievements.

-Joining you here are your wife Kate, your children Claudia, Juliet and Xavier, your parents Kitty and Bob as well as your siblings, parents-in-law, friends and colleagues, all who are delighted to be here today to celebrate your achievement.
+Joining you here are your wife Kate, your children Claudia, Juliette and Xavier, your parents Kitty and Bob as well as your siblings, parents-in-law, friends and colleagues, all who are delighted to be here today to celebrate your achievement.

 Your Honour’s experience as a solicitor and barrister in both civil and crime matters accompanied by your clear sense of fairness and justice will be of great assistance to the New South Wales District Courts and all who appear before it.

 Your Honour graduated from the University of Sydney with a Bachelor of Arts and Masters in International Law and was subsequently admitted by the Legal Practitioners Admission Board.
 Your career as a solicitor began in 1998.
 For the next nine years your Honour practised in civil litigation, largely in the area of international maritime and aviation law.
-This chapter in the law included five years as a senior associate at Phillips Fox, now DLA Piper and a stint as a solicitor at Mitchell Silver(?).
+This chapter in the law included five years as a senior associate at Phillips Fox, now DLA Piper and a stint as a solicitor at Michelle Sillar.
 In that time your Honour developed a speciality for trade, transportation, shipping and other civil matters.

 Prior to studying for and successfully undertaking the Bar exam you did a case that had a profound impact on your future career bringing together your expertise for matters involving the high seas with a growing interest in criminal law.
 It was a shipping matter with accompanying criminal allegations requiring you to travel to South America to collect witness statements.
 Those who knew you at that time recall that this case appeared to cement your aspiration to practise and appear in criminal cases.

 Your Honour was admitted to the Bar in October 2007.
 In 2017 your Honour was appointed to the New South Wales Public Defenders’ Chambers.
 In 2021 you became a Senior Counsel and in 2022 a Deputy Senior Public Defender.
-Upon commencement at the Bar your Honour developed a large criminal practice, I think for both defendants and the Commonwealth Director both at first instance and on appeal in the New South Wales and interstate matters.
+Upon commencement at the Bar your Honour developed a large criminal practice, for both defendants and the Commonwealth Director both at first instance and on appeal in the New South Wales and interstate matters.

 Your Honour’s friends and colleagues at the Public Defenders’ Chambers noted that much may be made today of your developing interest in criminal justice and how it culminated in your application to join their ranks.
 However, during research for the speech we were given one explanation for that blossoming interest.
 That was, in fact, your involvement in your last civil case in this very Court complex which involved, I am told, as the main point of contention a failure of a landlord to clear pigeon droppings in a small commercial development in Moree.
 The debate about liability for said pigeon droppings lasted an entire day and you were heard to say as the matter finally settled, “Stuff this I’m going to PDs”.

-On a more serious note your wife Kate says your time as a public defender has cemented your social justice bent, that you hold dear the tenant of appearing for someone who would be unable to finance that representation themselves.
+On a more serious note, your wife Kate says your time as a public defender has cemented your social justice bent, that you hold dear the tenant of appearing for someone who would be unable to finance that representation themselves.
 Your Honour has prosecuted and defended a wide range of Commonwealth and New South Wales defences including murder, terrorism and foreign fighters, drug importation, fraud and sexual assault.